ruffoa/Compilers-PT_Pascal/CordyTests/SemanticOutput.md

 -------------------------
 ```
 % value emitted 38 !== % value emitted 41 on line 81 of primes.pt
+% value emitted 124 !== % value emitted 127 on line 172 of primes.pt
-% value emitted 199 !== % value emitted 197 on line 251 of primes.pt
+% value emitted 196 !== % value emitted 197 on line 251 of primes.pt
+% value emitted 94 !== % value emitted 97 on line 262 of primes.pt
-% value emitted 343 !== % value emitted 337 on line 430 of primes.pt
+% value emitted 340 !== % value emitted 337 on line 430 of primes.pt

 ```
 end file